merterpam/PlayVi/README.md

 ## __Client__

-Refer to [this repository](https://github.com/dbilgili/PlayVi/) for the source code of the server.
+Refer to [this repository](https://github.com/dbilgili/PlayVi/) for the source code of the client.